Slovak strongman Robert Fico follows the Orban playbook

 “In previous Smer governments corruption was not just overt it was in your face,” says a top Bratislava-based lawyer.

-The whole rotten system came crashing down when investigative journalist Jan Kuciak and his fiancé were murdered, leading to massive protests that forced Fico’s resignation.
+The whole rotten system came crashing down when investigative journalist Jan Kuciak and his fiancée were murdered, leading to massive protests that forced Fico’s resignation.
 The subsequent investigations exposed the way one well-connected businessmen, Marian Kocner, could control police, prosecutors and judges.

-Courts have twice failed to convict Kocner for Kuciak’s murder but he has been jailed for 18 years in another case for fraud.
+Courts have twice failed to convict Kocner for Kuciak’s murder but he has been jailed for 18 years for fraud in another case.
 Dozens of police, prosecutors and judges have now been convicted or are still under investigation for corruption offences linked to Kocner and other influential figures.

 On the ropes